Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Introduction

-The asymptotic performance of several optimization-based approaches for linear inverse problems has been analyzed by using some techniques~\cite{donoho2011,bayati2012,donoho2013}.
-In particular, the recently developed convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015,thrampoulidis2018} enables us to obtain the asymptotic error in a precise manner for various optimization problems.
-For example, the asymptotic mean-square-error (MSE) of various regularized estimators has been analyzed in~\cite{atitallah2017,thrampoulidis2018a}.
-The asymptotic symbol error rate has also been analyzed for the discrete-valued vector reconstruction in~\cite{thrampoulidis2018a,hayakawa2020a}.
-These analyses focus on the performance of the optimizer, whereas the application of CGMT to the analysis of optimization algorithms has been considered in~\cite{hayakawa2020}.
-In~\cite{hayakawa2020}, the asymptotic behavior of ADMM for compressed sensing has been analyzed.
-The analytical result can be used to obtain appropriate parameters in ADMM.
+The asymptotic error performance of several optimization-based approaches for linear inverse problems has been analyzed by using some techniques~\cite{donoho2011,bayati2012,donoho2013}.
+Especially, the convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015,thrampoulidis2018} enables us to obtain the asymptotic error in a precise manner for the optimizer of various optimization problems.
+For instance, the asymptotic mean-square-error (MSE) of various regularized estimators has been analyzed in~\cite{atitallah2017,thrampoulidis2018}.
+In~\cite{thrampoulidis2018a,hayakawa2020a}, the symbol error rate has also been analyzed for the reconstruction of discrete-valued vectors.

+The above analyses have focused on the performance of the \emph{optimizer}, whereas the application of CGMT for the performance prediction of \emph{optimization algorithms} has been considered in~\cite{hayakawa2022}.
+In~\cite{hayakawa2022}, we have proposed a prediction method for the error performance of the tentative estimate at each iteration of ADMM.
+Such performance prediction could be utilized to understand the behavior of the algorithm, tune the parameter, and develop a new algorithm.
+For optimization algorithms other than ADMM, however, such asymptotic performance prediction has not been discussed for linear inverse problems in the literature.
+Expanding the prediction method to other optimization algorithms would be important for the development of new algorithms and the understanding of the behavior of the algorithms.

-In this paper, we analyze the asymptotic behavior of the Douglas-Rachford algorithm for linear inverse problems.
-In the analysis, we consider the objective function with the squared loss function and a separable regularizer.
+In this paper, we investigate the asymptotic behavior of algorithms using the proximity operator of the squared loss function.
+As the target optimization problem, we consider the objective function with the squared loss function and a separable regularizer.
 Since the proximity operator of the squared loss function is not element-wise, we investigate its asymptotic property via the CGMT framework.
+Our main finding is that the optimization problem in the definition of the proximity operator can be analyzed by using CGMT for the squared loss function.
 Specifically, we show that the output of the proximity operator for the squared loss function can be regarded as a scalar random variable in the large system limit.
-We then utilize the result to obtain the evolution of the asymptotic MSE in the Douglas-Rachford algorithm.
-Simulation results show that the empirical performance of the Douglas-Rachford algorithm is close to its theoretical prediction in compressed sensing with the $\ell_{1}$ optimization.